Brazil telecom battle heats up as Oi tries to buy, split TIM

 Breaking up TIM would likely reduce the financial burden for rivals and facilitate regulatory approval, said Antonio Espirito Santo, an analyst with Banco Espirito Santo in Sao Paulo.
 That scenario would also trigger significant cost savings for Oi, with an acquisition in the region of 35 percent helping save about 12 billion reais, he added.

-Any move to consolidate Brazil's mobile market would face close scrutiny from antitrust regulators, who have expressed concern that fewer players will weaken competition.
+Any move to consolidate Brazil's mobile market will face close scrutiny from antitrust regulators, who have expressed concern that fewer players will weaken competition.

 Preferred shares of Oi soared more than 5 percent in Sao Paulo, while the price for the company's 5.75 percent bond due in February 2022 dropped 2.5 cents on the U.S. dollar to 94.75 cents - indicating that investors expect Oi to fund any deal with more debt.